Cgidev2: Overview

 CGIDEV2 was developed by Mel Rothman while he was with IBM Rochester.
 It was released to the public in 1999.
-The product was maintained and promoted by Mr. Rothman and Dr. Giovanni B. Perotti of IBM Italy, who have added enhancements, documentation and code samples to the package.
+The product was maintained and promoted by Mr. Rothman and the late Dr. Giovanni B. Perotti of IBM Italy, who have added enhancements, documentation and code samples to the package.
 When Dr. Perotti left IBM, the company at first refused to allow him to maintain the product, then later relented.
 Because the product is written in RPG ILE and comes with complete source, end users have also been able to contribute enhancements to the package and modify it for their specific requirements.
 In addition to Perotti and Rothman, CGIDEV2 has been enhanced, promoted, or discussed in detail by Brian May, Jon Paris, Susan Gantner, and Brad Stone.

 Unlike most web solutions for the iSeries, CGIDEV2 is neither a terminal emulator or an SQL based solution.
 CGIDEV2 effectively extends widely used RPG programming language with specific procedures for the web.
 This permits an iSeries programmer to continue to use all of the familiar tools and techniques that they are accustomed to as they develop interactive programs for the web.

 A particular feature of the CGIDEV2 toolkit is that it allows the programmer to isolate the HTML in one or more external template files from the executing CGI program, with special tokens in the HTML templates being replaced at run-time via toolkit procedures.
 This separation of the HTML code from the CGI program promotes the efficient and consistent development and subsequent maintenance of enterprise scale business applications.